John-Gell/Intro_to_Web-Dev_V2/README.md

      - go to this youtube video for more information: https://www.youtube.com/watch?v=159EAISAxwg

- ## Santax Points likley to be useful
+ ## Syntax Points likley to be useful
  - JS exclusivley uses **camelCasing** not **kebab-casing** like CSS does so make sure that is used, especially when working with **DOM** **methods**.
  - strings can include variable with the following
    - `Hello ${variableOne} ${variableTwo}!
 How are you?`